 People are afraid that the reindeer are dying from eating lichens.
 Lichens absorb pollutants and chemicals that fall with the rain and as they eat this and if they get enough, it kills them.

 Lichens are commercially grown in Scandinavia to make a powder that thickens soups and desserts.
 It is very rich in vitamins A and B. They boil it until its soft.
-They use it in all kinds of their foods.
+They use it in all kinds of foods.
 They also make a tea out of it as a medicine for diarrhea.